 How Not to Plant a Garden

 - Look at Pinterest for about eleventy billion years and pin a myriad of awesome garden plans.
 Ignore all information about zones and sun exposure and planting times.
-Instead, pick the prettiest stuff, print off your plan and head to Home Depot or really the closest places that sells plants, it’s all the same and we don’t have all day.
+Instead, pick the prettiest stuff, print off your plan and head to Home Depot or really the closest places that sell plants, it’s all the same and we don’t have all day.

 - Once there, find everything you can on your list.
 If you can’t find something just pick the plant that looks the most similar or is the same color because it is totally safe to assume if the flowers are the same color you can just plop it in.
 Don’t ask for help because those experts can really burst your Pinterest bubble by advising you against the super pretty purple plant with the fun sounding name.
 You’ve got this.